Make a Kids Stomach Bug Survival Kit

 If you are flying solo, focus on getting your little one cleaned up and comforted before worrying about any clean up in the disaster zone.

-These disposable bed mats are a life saver!
+These disposable bed mats are a life saver during a tummy illness.

 Now that you’ve got the patient stabilized, it’s time for some dirty work.
 Ugh.

-Use the paper towels to wipe up any solid pieces and put that in the black trash bag.
+Now use paper towels to wipe up any solid pieces and put in the black trash bag.

 Now put all of the soiled bedding into the clear trash bags (so you don’t accidentally throw them away) and put them in the laundry room, or straight to the washer.

-Now hopefully you have some type of mattress protector because let me just say that getting vomit out of a mattress is a nightmare.
+Now hopefully you have some type of mattress protector on all of the beds because let me just say that getting vomit out of a mattress is a nightmare.
 If you are reading this and have not yet had to clean a puke bed, then get mattress protectors NOW and thank me later;-)